lorikrell/gamerchic/docs/photoshop/elf-journal.md

 ## Quel'dorei

 Born of heritages that hold true to their path, descended from many yet singular in faith and vision, the Quel'dorei are the high elven.
-Against all odds, you survive this age with a promise for the next, remembering what has been to temper what shall be.
+Against all odds, they survive this age with a promise for the next, remembering what has been to temper what shall be.

 This journal holds a sight of highborn towers upon fine parchment pressed from mountain silversage and sungrass.
 The gleam of light caught between night and morn glimmers in the binding.
 Bookmarks include a lovely butterfly harpy, runemark inlaid with tigereye and arcane, and a finery of lapis lazuli flowers in gold filigree.